Our Services

-Drug Conspiracy Solicitors
+Drug Offence Solicitors

 Take a look at our guide to transferring your case to Conspiracy Solicitors.

-If you have been arrested, are due to be interviewed by police or have been charged with a drug conspiracy offence, we can offer specialist, expert representation from our drug solicitors to give you the best possible defence.
+If you have been arrested, are due to be interviewed by police or have been charged with a drug conspiracy offence, we can offer specialist, expert representation from our drug offence solicitors to give you the best possible defence.

 Types of serious drug offences we can assist with